jfoutz/agda-sketch/plfa/natsketch.lagda.md

 also the cool _<_>_ which uses trasitive equality.

-... so let's try this again. nat2.lagda.md
+... so let's go understand that.